CMSCompOps/OpsSpace/docs/setup.rst

 .. program-output:: ../setup.py

-To install another package as a submodule of OpsSpace, Make sure that the package is in either the CMSCompOps or your own GitHub account (preferably both).
+To install a non-listed package as a submodule of OpsSpace, Make sure that the package is in either the CMSCompOps or your own GitHub account (preferably both).
 Add that repository name to the file ``PackageList.txt`` in the OpsSpace root directory.
 Now your repository will be considered a valid package.
 Then continue with the setup.
+Sending a pull request to the ``CMSOpsSpace/OpsSpace`` repository will place your repository on the Tools & Integration radar, and they will help you to standardize, document, and test your code.

 Example Setup
 -------------